On the evolution of random integer compositions: Introduction

 There are many questions that we don't address in this introductory paper.
 One example would be to determine thresholds for the presence of components or gaps of equal length.
 Also, we only determine threshold probabilities for certain properties.
 It would certainly be interesting to establish them for arbitrary nonconsecutive ordering patterns, which we don't investigate in detail.
 We also raise a general question concerning our models: Does every nontrivial monotone property of compositions have a threshold?
 (Question~\ref{questMonotone})

-In another direction, we intend to build on this work to determine thresholds for the appearance of patterns in the evolution of random \emph{permutations}~\cite{BT2023b}, in a similar manner to the work of Acan and Pittel~\cite{AP2013}.
+In another direction, in a subsequent paper we build on this work to determine thresholds for the appearance of patterns in the evolution of random \emph{permutations}~\cite{BTPermutations}, in a similar manner to the work of Acan and Pittel~\cite{AP2013}.
 A further possibility would be to extend our models with additional structure in order to represent {random} \emph{multigraphs}, each term in a composition recording the number of edges between a pair of vertices (see~\cite[Theorems 2.9 and 2.10]{CZL2012}).
-For example, the threshold for a random multigraph to cease being simple and the threshold for the presence of a complete spanning subgraph can both be deduced directly from results in this paper.
+For example, the threshold for a random multigraph to cease being simple and the threshold for the presence of a complete spanning subgraph follow directly from results in this paper.

 The evolution of the random \emph{graph} is now a classical topic, with three graduate textbooks available~\cite{Bollobas2001,FK2015,JLR2000}.
 In contrast, rather surprisingly, other combinatorial objects do not appear to have been investigated from this perspective, with the notable exception of the work of Acan and Pittel~\cite{AP2013} on the threshold for connectivity in the evolution of a random permutation.
 Existing work on the structure of large compositions either has an enumerative flavour (determining generating functions), or else it takes a probabilistic perspective, either considering the uniform distribution over all (non-weak) compositions of $n$ or investigating sequences of geometrically distributed random variables.
 For the most part our approach is somewhat orthogonal to both of these.
 Specific intersecting works are cited below in the relevant sections.